12 Best AI Tools for Small Business to Boost Growth in 2025

 Pros:

-• AI is seamlessly integrated into a full-suite CRM
+AI is seamlessly integrated into a full-suite CRM.

 Cons:

-• Costs can increase significantly as contacts and seats scale
+Costs increase as contacts and seats scale.

-• Some advanced AI features are gated behind higher-tier plans
+Some advanced AI features are gated behind higher-tier plans.

 7. Shopify App Store (AI apps for ecommerce SMBs)